truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/SyncthingCharts.md

 Add the storage settings.
 Either allow the Syncthing app to create the configuration storage volume or use an existing dataset created for this app.
-To use existing an dataset, select **Enable Custom Host Path for Syncthing Configuration Volume**, then browse to and select the dataset to populate the field.
-See [Storage Settings](#storage-settings) more on adding existing datasets.
+To use an existing dataset, select **Enable Custom Host Path for Syncthing Configuration Volume**, then browse to and select the dataset to populate the field.
+See [Storage Settings](#storage-settings) for more details on adding existing datasets.

 Accept the default port numbers in **Networking**.
 See [Network Settings](#networking-settings) below for more information on network settings.
 If you plan to change port numbers, see [Default Ports](https://www.truenas.com/docs/references/defaultports/) for a list of assigned port numbers.
-If selected, **Host Network** binds to the default host settings programmed for Syncthing.
+When selected, **Host Network** binds to the default host settings programmed for Syncthing.
 We recommend leaving this disabled.

 Syncthing does not require advanced DNS options.
 If you want to add DNS options, see [Advanced DNS Settings](#advanced-dns-settings) below.